Bioscience Careers day G

 Joe Dixon

-Principle Medical Writer, Costello Medical
+Principal Medical Writer, Costello Medical

 Joe Dixon is a Principal Medical Writer at Costello Medical, where he has worked since 2018.
 Prior to working at Costello, Joe completed a BA and MSc in Natural Sciences (focused in Chemistry) at Cambridge University, followed by a PhD in Medicinal Chemistry through an Industrial PhD programme between GSK and the University of Strathclyde.
 Joe much preferred writing his thesis to the performing the labwork that went into it, which led him to pursue Medical Communications.
 At Costello Medical, Joe’s particular interests include optimising data visualisation and finding ways to integrate AI into the day to day workflows of himself and his colleagues.